JuliaCon/www.juliacon.org/2025/index.md

 \end{box}

 \begin{box}{title="Community Prize 2025", color="dark-green"}
-The winners of the [Community Prize 2025](prize/) have been accounced.
+The winners of the [Community Prize 2025](prize/) have been announced.
 \end{box}

 ~~~